chris-ritsen/network-audio-controller/README.md

 ### Usage

-To run without installing:
+To run without installing or for development, use poetry:
 ```bash
 poetry install
 poetry run netaudio
 ```

-Then run `netaudio`
+Otherwise, run `netaudio`.

 ### Documentation